BastiaanGrisel/RTES/README.txt

-Test branch for the Real-time embedded systems course.
+Test branch for the Real-Time embedded systems course.